 5. Investment Style

-When you invest in stocks directly, you have to do your own research, based on the knowledge of which you enter and exit the market and devote time in managing them.
+When you invest in stocks directly, you have to do your research based on the knowledge of which you enter and exit the market and devote time to managing them.

-The decision of buying and selling rests with you.
-Hence, you have full control over the investment decision when you invest in stocks, which makes you an active investor as you look to optimize your returns.
+The decision to buy and sell rests with you.
+Hence, you have full control over your investment decisions when you invest in stocks, which makes you an active investor looking to optimize your returns.

-In case of mutual funds, you do not have the freedom to choose or transact in stocks or any assets as for that matter, during the time period of investment.
+In the case of mutual funds, you do not have the freedom to choose or transact in stocks or any assets during the investment period.

 6. Investing / Trading time

-Stock can be bought at any time during the exchange trading hours which start from 9:15 a.m. to 3:30 p.m. during which the transactions happen at the existing price.
+Stock can be bought at any time during the exchange trading hours, which start at 9:15 a.m. and end at 3:30 p.m., during which the transactions happen at the existing price.

 In the case of mutual funds, you can buy them at any time.
 However, the applicable NAV depends on the time of purchase.
-If you purchase the units before 3 PM, the applicable NAV will be of the same day.
-For all purchases after 3 PM, the applicable NAV will be of the following day.
+If you purchase the units before 3 PM, the applicable NAV will be on the same day.
+The applicable NAV will be the following day for all purchases after 3 PM.

 7. Tax Benefits